ia-mm-ai/IAMMAI/README.md

 ## Current scope

-The current publication includes the human-readable constitutional protocol only.
+The current publication includes the human-readable constitutional protocol and its machine-readable constitutional twin.

 Doorways, companion documents, machine-readable support artifacts, and implementation-adjacent materials may be added later as separate, bounded layers.

-## Primary artifact
+## Primary artifacts

+- `IAMMAI_Public_Constitutional_Protocol_v1.0.pdf`
-- `IAMMAI_Public_Constitutional_Protocol.pdf`
+- `canon.json`

 ## Reading posture

-IAMMAI should be read as a lawful protocol core.
+IAMMAI should be read as a constitutional protocol core.

 It defines the constitutional grammar of:
 - standing